 It’s probably worth checking if there are any expected roadworks on your route.
 This could affect the time you need to set off, should the roadworks be between certain times, for example.
 The walk itself would be pretty easy to achieve within 24 hours if you had a good run of traffic.
 But despite that, the National 3 Peaks Challenge will still be a difficult walk.

 How to complete the National 3 Peaks Challenge in 24 Hours

 Below is the timeline for our National 3 Peaks Challenge.
-Timings rounded to make life a little easier!
-We chose to get a decent night of sleep and walk into the next day, as opposed to sacrificing sleep and finishing early.
-Even in September, we got two summits in daylight, which were Ben Nevis and Scafell Pike.
-Bearing in mind, we hit some traffic, so on a good run, you’d have a bit more flexibility with time on the hills.
+Timings are rounded to make life a little easier!
+We chose to get a decent night of sleep and walk into the next day instead of sacrificing sleep and finishing early.
+Even in September, we got two summits in daylight: Ben Nevis and Scafell Pike.
+Bearing in mind we hit some traffic, so on a good run, you’d have more flexibility with time on the hills.

 0540 – start Ben Nevis

 1610 – start Scafell Pike

 1900 – complete Scafell Pike (2 hours 50 minutes)

 Drive to Snowdon